checarlos87/node-comic-fetcher/README.md

 ```

 ## Running

+Choose a port number, then run:

 ```
-node app.js
+node app.js <port number>
 ```

-Point your browser to localhost:8001.
+Then point your browser to localhost:\<port number>